Alec Baldwin Returns As Donald Trump In Blistering New ‘SNL’ Skit Tackling Impeachment

 Saturday Night Live returned for its 45th season on Saturday with a blistering critique of Donald Trump and the Ukrainian scandal and impeachment proceedings marring his presidency.
 Alec Baldwin returned as his infamous Trump, accompanied by Kate McKinnon as Rudy Giuliani, Alex Moffat as Eric Trump, and Liev Schreiber as himself.

-According to the Washington Post, the show opened to Baldwin-as-Trump in the Oval Office, a scene that fans of the show will be familiar with at this point.
+According to the Washington Post, the show opened to Baldwin-as-Trump in the Oval Office, a scene with which fans of the show will be familiar.

-Trump is speaking with his sons Eric and Don Jr., played by Moffat and Mikey Day.
+Trump speaks with his sons, Eric and Don Jr., played by Moffat and Mikey Day.

 “By the way, did you take care of that thing in Russia for me?”
 Baldwin’s Trump asks his boys.